writethedocs/www/docs/blog/2023-conference-announcements.rst

 * Write the Docs Portland on May 7-10, 2023, an in person conference in Portland, Oregon.
-* Write the Docs Atlantic, on September 10-12, 2023, a new virtual conference in between European and US East coast timezones.
+* Write the Docs Atlantic, on September 10-12, 2023, a new virtual conference in between European/African and US East coast timezones.

 Write the Docs Prague is taking a break this year.
 Announcements about Write the Docs Australia will follow later in 2023.